mannyinwang/School_Analysis_Challenge/README.md

-#### Thomas High School Performance
+### Thomas High School Performance

-Thomas High School was still ranked the 3rd best performing school despite the omission on the 9th graders grade.
+Thomas High School was still ranked the 3rd best performing school despite the omission on the 9th graders grade and all other schools retained their original positions.

-#### Math and Reading scores by grade
+### Math and Reading Scores by Grade

 The math and reading scores were null for the 9th grade and this did not affect the grades of the other schools .

-#### Scores by school spending
+### Scores by School Spending

 | **Spending Ranges (Per Student)** | Average Math Score | Average Reading Score | % Passing Math | % Passing Reading | % Overall Passing |
 | --------------------------------- | ------------------ | --------------------- | -------------- | ----------------- | ----------------- |